 In law school I focused my studies on so-called “corporate” law, taking advanced classes in taxation and corporations.
 I also started running regularly, something I still do today, despite being down-right terrible at it.
 I spent my first summer of law school working for a law firm in Cairo, Egypt, and my second with a law firm in D.C. which specialized in representing nonprofits.

-Professionally, I’m an expert in exempt organization law and am interested in the way our current political situation has lead to the rise of private governance, non-governmental actors, and changed the way we work (or if we do at all).
+Professionally, I’m an expert in exempt organization law and am interested in reforming the criminal justice system and ending mass incarceration.
+I’m also interested in the way technology, particularly A.I. and machine learning have changed the way we work (or if we do at all).
 Privately, I’ve continued my interests in all the random stuff you see around here – running and other endurance sports, reading, ancient history and thought, Judaism, mindfulness, health and nutrition, and whole bunch more.

 What can I say?
 I contain multitudes.